Business & Investment

 Key Takeaways

 Japan, with its advanced infrastructure and technological prowess, ranks 29th globally in the World Bank's "Ease of Doing Business" index.
 This might surprise many, as Japan is often perceived as having complex regulations.
-However, recent reforms have made it more accessible for entrepreneurs looking to use its strong market.
-Whether you're eyeing the busy streets of Tokyo or the innovation hubs of Osaka, Japan offers a fertile ground for business growth.
+However, recent reforms have made it more accessible for entrepreneurs looking to leverage its strong market.
+Whether you're eyeing the bustling streets of Tokyo or the innovation hubs of Osaka, Japan offers a fertile ground for business growth.

 Quick Answer: Start a Business in Japan